yumitdemir/Giveaway-Tracker-/README.md

 🔴 Live Demo https://yumitdemir.github.io/Wargon/

 ## Short Description
 A giveaway tracker website created with vanilla Javascript and CSS/Bootstrap.
-Dynamically loads API data and creates cards for every giveaway.
+It dynamically loads API data and creates cards for every giveaway.
 Includes a finite future. responsive for medium devices, but for now it needs some little changes for small devices.

 ## Performance
 I let [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=de) run over my application to check for it's **performance, accessibility, use of best practices and SEO optimization**.
 You can view the results right below this paragraph.